endurox-dev/endurox-docker/README.md

 # endurox-docker
-Docker file example for Enduro/X App Server
+Docker file example for Enduro/X App Server.
+This project holds different configuration of Dockerfile for different Enduro/X use cases.
+Currently supported use cases are following:

+* Enduro/X Core container

 # Introduction